-If you were injured in a slip and fall, you may be able to turn to the civil court system for a remedy.
-But whenever you have a potential personal injury lawsuit on your hands, you have to pay attention to the statute of limitations.
-Read on for the details on what these laws are, and how they work in the context of a slip and fall case.
+If you were hurt in a slip and fall, you may be able to turn to your state's civil court system for a remedy for your injuries and related losses (called "damages").
+But whenever you have a potential personal injury lawsuit on your hands, it's crucial to pay attention to a law called a statute of limitations.
+Read on for the details of how these laws work in the context of a slip and fall case.

-A statute of limitations is a state law that sets a deadline for filing a lawsuit.
+A statute of limitations is a law that sets a deadline on the right to file a lawsuit.
 There are statutes of limitations for all types of legal claims, from assault and battery civil claims to zoning appeals.
-What's more, each state can have a different statute of limitations depending on the type of claim you want to file.
-Statutes of limitations can be as short as a few months and as long as 20 years.
+What's more, each state follows its own rules when it comes to statutes of limitations.
+Learn more about the statute of limitations in personal injury cases.

-The statute of limitations in a slip and fall case usually begins running on the day that the you were injured.
-So, if you live in a state with a two year statute of limitations for personal injury cases, you would have two years from the day of the accident to get your lawsuit filed against the property owner or other defendant who you think is responsible for causing the slip and fall.
+The statute of limitations in a slip and fall case usually begins running on the day you were injured.
+So, if you live in a state with a two-year statute of limitations for personal injury cases, you would have two years from the day of the accident to get your lawsuit filed against the property owner or any other defendant whose negligence played a part in causing your slip and fall.

-Far more common is the extension of the statute of limitations if the plaintiff was a minor.
-In most, but not all, states, the statute of limitations for a minor will not even start running until the minor turns 18.
-So, if your state has a three year statute of limitations in personal injury cases, a minor who had a slip and fall in that state would have until his/her 21st birthday to get a lawsuit filed.
+In most states, if the person injured in the slip and fall was a minor, the statute of limitations "clock" won't start running until they turn 18.
+So, if your state has a three-year statute of limitations for personal injury lawsuits, a minor who had a slip and fall in that state would likely have until their twenty-first birthday to get a lawsuit filed.

-The "discovery" rule is another common exception to the statute of limitations.
-In general, the discovery rule extends the statute of limitations in situations where the injured person did not know right away about either:
+The "discovery" rule can effectively extend the statute of limitations filing deadline in situations where the injured person didn't know right away about either: